megatron0000/another-pythontutor-frontend/README.md

 # Another Pythontutor Frontend

+> [!NOTE]
+> Looking for the ES5 interpreter ?
+Take a look at the es5-interpreter branch

 This is a frontend implementation for [Python Tutor](https://pythontutor.com) by Philip Guo.

 As such, we have reused most of the CSS styling of the visualizer.
 On the backend, we just redirect HTTP requests to the pythontutor server.